Ravnur-Inc/ams-api-replacement-demo-app/sdk-ms-azure-management-demo/Readme.md

 ```
 > [!NOTE]
 > The app creates transform named "default".
 So if you already have transform with such name in your AMS account it will be overwritten.
+> Also job can stay in Queued job for a minute.
+The instance is shared so potentially it could be evel longer if all VMS are occupied.
 9. Investigate the code to ensure that it shares the same SDK instructions (except for the connection/credentials part).
 This code is in [VodProvider.cs](VodProvider.cs) file.

 ### AMS to RMS code changes explanation